-School to use the E-Bug material Teachers to reiterate key messages in class-time (when directed) to pupils to: Cover coughs and sneezes with a tissue.
-To throw all tissues in a bin To avoid touching eyes, nose and mouth with unwashed hands.
-Hand sanitiser, soap and water and tissues to be provided for the school reception area, dining hall, classrooms and other key locations for staff, pupils and visitors • Infection control procedures are adhered to as far as possible in accordance with the DfE and PHE's guidance Sufficient amounts of soap (or hand sanitiser where applicable), clean water, paper towels and waste disposal bins are supplied in all toilets and kitchen areas • Hand washing facilities are supervised by staff when pupils are washing their hands to avoid overcrowding in hand washing areas Pupils and staff do not share cutlery, cups or food.
+Pupils to wash their hands with soap before and after break times and lunchtimes for no less than 20 seconds or use hand sanitiser provided in classrooms.
+Staff to have hand gel by the classroom entrance so that washing hands is the first thing that children do when they enter the room School to use the E-Bug material Teachers to reiterate key messages in class-time (when directed) to Reviewed pupils to: 5/1/21 - Cover coughs and sneezes with a tissue, - To throw all tissues in a bin - To avoid touching eyes, nose and mouth with unwashed hands.
+Hand sanitiser, soap and water and tissues to be provided for the school reception area, dining hall, classrooms and other key locations for staff, pupils and visitors Infection control procedures are adhered to as far as possible in accordance with the DfE and PHE's guidance Sufficient amounts of soap (or hand sanitiser where applicable), clean water, paper towels and waste disposal bins are supplied in all toilets and kitchen areas Hand washing facilities are supervised by staff when pupils are washing their hands to avoid overcrowding in hand washing areas Pupils and staff do not share cutlery, cups or food.
 Pupils are to bring water bottles instead of using cups supplied by school.
 Water bottles must be kept on the pupil's desk and not on a trolley/cupboard Staff may bring in their own cups and utensils.
-If you don't bring your own make sure they go straight into the dishwasher. • All utensils are thoroughly cleaned before and after use (in dishwasher) Cleaners are employed by the school to carry out additional cleaning.
-Door handles, doors and toilets are cleaned twice a day where possible and paper/hand towels are refilled at the start of every day.
-Extra
+If you don't bring your own make sure they go straight into the dishwasher.
+All utensils are thoroughly cleaned before and after use (in dishwasher) Cleaners are employed by the school to carry out additional cleaning.
+Page 1 and 1 a Door handles, doors and toilets are cleaned twice a day and paper/hand towels are refilled at the start of every day.
+Extra morning cleaner employed to clean areas used by after school clubs